sarah10001/Tanzanian-faulty-pumps-prediction/README.md

 - Both models reveal complex factors influencing water pump functionality.
 - Understanding these factors can inform interventions to improve water access and infrastructure maintenance, particularly in regions with water access challenges.

+### Decision Tree Classifier Model Tuning

+#### Untuned Decision Tree Model:
+- **Cross-validation Scores**: Ranged from approximately 0.772 to 0.779.
+- **Mean CV Accuracy**: Around 0.775.
+- **Standard Deviation of CV Accuracy**: Approximately 0.0029.

+#### Tuned Decision Tree Model:
+- **Best Parameters**: max_depth of 20.
+- **Best Cross-validation Score**: Approximately 0.783.
+- **Mean CV Accuracy with Best Parameters**: Around 0.783.
+- **Standard Deviation of CV Accuracy with Best Parameters**: Approximately 0.0014.

+### Summary:
+- The tuned decision tree model with a max_depth of 20 outperformed the untuned model.
+- It achieved higher accuracy and showed more consistent performance across different folds of cross-validation.

+### Random Forest Classifier Model Tuning

+#### Best Parameters:
+- **max_depth**: 30

+#### Best Cross-validation Score:
+- 0.8113636363636364

+#### Cross-validation Scores:
+- [0.81585859, 0.80873737, 0.80914141]
+- **Mean CV accuracy**: 0.8112457912457912
+- **Standard deviation of CV accuracy**: 0.0032659064864030587

+#### Test Set Predictions:
+- **Predicted labels for the test set using the best model**: [[ True False], [ True False], [ True False], ..., [ True False], [ True False], [False  True]]

+### Conclusion:
+The tuned random forest classifier, with a max_depth of 30, achieved a mean cross-validation accuracy of approximately 81.12%.
+Despite a slightly lower accuracy than the default random forest model, it outperforms other models evaluated, including the decision tree classifier and the tuned decision tree model.
+The tuned random forest exhibits stable performance across different folds, making it the recommended model for practical applications due to its robustness and accuracy in predicting water pump functionality.

+### Recommendations for Improving Water Pump Functionality

+1. **Implement Routine Maintenance Programs:**
+   - **Action:** Establish regular inspection and maintenance schedules for water pumps, including checks on mechanical components and water quality.
+   - **Benefits:** Timely detection and repair of faults can prevent breakdowns, ensuring continuous access to clean water for communities.

+2. **Target High-Risk Regions:**
+   - **Action:** Utilize geographic data to identify regions with a high prevalence of non-functional water pumps.
+   - **Benefits:** Target interventions, such as repair and rehabilitation efforts, to areas with the greatest need, optimizing resource allocation and impact.

+3. **Introduce Flexible Payment Plans:**
+   - **Action:** Introduce flexible payment options for water services, including subsidized or tiered pricing models based on income levels.
+   - **Benefits:** Improve affordability and accessibility of water services, reducing the financial burden on low-income communities and increasing revenue for maintenance and infrastructure upgrades.

+4. **Foster Collaboration with Funders:**
+   - **Action:** Engage with funders and donor organizations to align priorities and strategies for water infrastructure projects.
+   - **Benefits:** Secure long-term support and investment in water projects, leveraging partnerships to access funding for maintenance, upgrades, and capacity-building initiatives.

+5. **Embrace Data-Driven Decision Making:**
+   - **Action:** Invest in robust data collection systems and analytics capabilities to track water pump functionality and performance metrics.
+   - **Benefits:** Enable evidence-based decision making, including trend analysis, predictive maintenance, and resource allocation based on real-time insights, leading to more effective and efficient management of water infrastructure.

+### Conclusion

+In conclusion, the project has provided a comprehensive exploration of predicting water pump functionality and optimizing maintenance strategies.
+By leveraging machine learning techniques and data analysis, we have gained insights into the factors influencing water pump functionality, identified high-risk regions, and proposed actionable recommendations for improving access to clean water.
+Through collaborative efforts and data-driven decision-making, we aim to contribute to the sustainable management of water infrastructure and ensure the well-being of communities relying on these vital resources.